harness/developer-hub/release-notes/delegate.md

    #### Legacy delegate installation flow deprecated

-   You will no long be able to reach the legacy delegate installation flow.
+   You will no longer be able to reach the legacy delegate installation flow.

    ![](./static/old-delegate-install-exp.png)